volandoo/LTDB/README.md

 ## WebSocket Protocol Overview

 All requests are JSON documents.
-Clients authenticate during the WebSocket handshake by sending an `X-API-Key` header.
+Clients authenticate during the WebSocket handshake by providing an `api-key` query parameter in the connection URL (e.g., `ws://localhost:8080?api-key=YOUR_KEY`).
 Supply the master key for full access, or a scoped key that you created with the `keys` management message.
 The legacy `auth` message is no longer accepted by the server.

 | Type    | Purpose                                  |
 | ------- | ---------------------------------------- |